afpineda/Kunos-Simulazione-API-for-Delphi/doc/ACPressureTest/README_ENGLISH.txt

 App window will remain on top of game screen.

 "Options > App options > Copy-paste options":
 Select which data fields (and order) to copy-paste.
-Usefull in order to write down your test result into a spreadsheet.
+Useful in order to write down your test result into a spreadsheet.

 "Options > App options > Clean my Window's registry key":
 This app will store user options at the Windows' registry.
 Choose this to clean such options if you plan to stop using it.